SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

     -> extension Array: Container { }

-You can't use ``Container`` as the return type of a function because it has associated types.
+You can't use ``Container`` as the return type of a function because that protocol has an associated type.
-You also can't use it as constraint a generic return type because there isn't enough information outside the function body to infer the generic type.
+You also can't use it as constraint a generic return type because there isn't enough information outside the function body to infer what the generic type needs to be.

 .. testcode:: opaque-result-existential-error
     :compile: true